bahlo/arne.me/content/blog/writing-an-sdk-in-zig-part-1.md

 ---
-title: "Writing an SDK in Zig, Part 1"
+title: "Writing an SDK in Zig"
 description: "Part 1 of writing an SDK for Axiom using the Zig programming language."
 location: "Kiel, Germany"
 published: "2024-05-09"